citostyle/crowdsourcing/README.md

+# Sentiment Analysis via Crowdsourcing w/ Mobileworks
+[Crowdsourcing] is based on the assumption that there are tasks that are almost impossible to solve algorithmically, which can still be easily solved by any human (even without specific job training)
+In this project we perform sentiment analysis on companies and their products based on articles fetched from [Yahoo!
+Finance](http://finance.yahoo.com) leveraging the crowdsourcing platform [MobileWorks](https://www.mobileworks.com/).

+# Installation Guide

+## Prerequisites
 * Assume that Maven 3 is installed
 * Assume that Apache Tomcat 7 is installed and running on `localhost:8080`
 * Assume Postgres 9.2 is installed and running on `localhost:5432`
 * Other versions of Postgres might work.
 Maven, Tomcat: Other versions will probably not work.

+## Maven and Tomcat

 * `cd ~/.m2`
 * (Create and) edit `settings.xml`